Best Online Psychology Programs in North Carolina (2026)

 How does Psychology pay in North Carolina compare to other states?

-North Carolina offers competitive entry-level wages, though median salaries are currently 15.2% below the national trend.
+North Carolina offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes North Carolina a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for psychology in North Carolina?